Creamy Coconut Lentil Dal

 Add the red curry paste and stir well.
-Add the coconut milk, turmeric, curry powder, salt and pepper.
+Add the coconut milk, water, turmeric, curry powder, salt and pepper.
 Stir well and bring to a simmer.

 At this time, toss the cauliflower and brussel sprouts into the preheated oven for about 20 minutes, or until hot and crispy.